6. Plants

 Weighing sentience

-Darwin and most eminent biologists since him have understood that the common evolutionary heritage we share with other creatures expresses itself through us.
-This includes that we share the core of our sentience with other beings.
-Humans are not a wholly different kind of being; instead, we are similar beings with some differences and additions.
-Most of our conscious awareness is actually probably quite similar, concerned as it is with the requirements of our body, perceiving the world and so on.
-We do not experience existence completely differently from them and thus do not exist in a separate moral universe.
-What overlap there is may always be up for debate and questioning, but not that there is significant overlap, certainly far more than we have hitherto acknowledged with our magical and religious ideas of ourselves.
-Many vegans follow a philosophy called sentientism, which holds that sentience is the important thing that we should consider in our treatment of others, and most importantly, what Jeremy Bentham called "their ability to suffer".
-This is opposed to the dominant paradigm of speciesism, a way of looking at non-human life as of lesser worth, not because of any rationally justified innate capabilities or sensations, but purely because they are not human.
-Other aspects of speciesism include the question of why animals on factory farms are treated so inhumanely when they are just as sentient and able to suffer as the cats and dogs that people often lavish affection on and generally consider members of their family.
-If someone agrees it is cruel not to walk a dog regularly, but then unquestioningly eats an intelligent pig whose life has been one of confinement in the factory farm, to then face the slaughterhouse, then the person clearly lacks ethical consistency and is guilty of speciesism.
+Many vegans follow a philosophy called sentientism, which holds that sentience is the important thing that we should consider in our treatment of others.
+Most importantly, we should consider what Jeremy Bentham called "their ability to suffer".
+This way of thinking is opposed to the dominant paradigm of speciesism, a way of looking at non-human life as of lesser worth.
+Often this is held not because of any rationally justified innate capabilities or sensations that other animals lack, but purely because they are not human.
+Other aspects of speciesism relate to how differently humans treat different animal species.
+The question of why animals on factory farms are treated so inhumanely when they are just as sentient and able to suffer as the cats and dogs is a confusing one.
+Many people who have pets lavish affection on them and generally consider them members of their family.
+If someone agrees it is cruel not to walk a dog regularly, but then unquestioningly eats a pig whose life has been one of confinement in the factory farm, then that person clearly lacks ethical consistency and is guilty of speciesism.

 Duty of care